LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 In most cases this doesn't make much difference as long as you get the results you want.
 But there are few notes when using FFT handler type.

-Lets say you have FFT handler:
+Let's say you have FFT handler:

 ```ini
 Unit-Main=Channels ... | Handlers FFT